Shreelakshmivenkatachalam/Hack2skill/README.md

 # Signsage: Sign Language to Text Translator website for Inclusive Education

-**Signsage** signsage is a Python based program designed to minimize the communication barrier between the deaf community and the hearing impaired in educational classes.
+  Signsage is a Python based program designed to minimize the communication barrier between the deaf community and the hearing impaired in educational classes.
 It uses sign language recognition in real-time to provide text translations for the hand gestures used offering a natural interface for the students and the teachers.

 **Key Features:**